 What to expect on the Qantas and Jetstar flights to Bali

-Qantas operates a direct flight from Sydney using an Airbus A330 with the lie-flat suites Business Class product and one from Melbourne with a domestic-style Boeing 737, while Jetstar operate either Boeing 787-8s or much smaller Airbus A320s which both only have reclining seats.
+Qantas operates a direct flight from Sydney using an Airbus A330 with the lie-flat suites Business Class product and one from Melbourne with a domestic-style Boeing 737, while Jetstar operates either Boeing 787-8s or smaller Airbus A320s which both only have reclining seats.

 The Airbus A330s are only seen from Sydney to Bali (Denpasar) and Jakarta.
-Economy is a comfortable 2-4-2 seating while there are 28 Business Suites in the nose of the plane (below, left).
+Economy boasts a comfortable 2-4-2 layout while there are 28 Business Suites in the nose of the plane (below, left).

-Jetstar’s 787’s have much larger and generally more comfortable twin-aisle cabins, so even though there are many more people on board, in both Economy and Business Class, there is a greater feeling of space than a Qantas Boeing 737.
+Jetstar’s 787’s have much larger and generally more comfortable twin-aisle cabins.
+Even though there are many more people on board, in both Economy and Business Class, there is a greater feeling of space than a Qantas Boeing 737.

 The service between Qantas and Jetstar will, of course, be quite different.
 Qantas in Economy offers meals and drinks, while almost every option is a paid-for purchase with Jetstar.

-In Business Class, Qantas’ meals are generally more appealing than with Jetstar Business Class, which also includes all food and beverages.
+In Business Class, Qantas’ meals are generally more appealing than with Jetstar Business Class, but the latter still includes all food and beverages.

 The last type of aircraft you could encounter is Jetstar’s Airbus A320s, which fly from Darwin, Cairns, Adelaide and Perth.
 These are all-Economy aircraft in a 3-3 seating.
 Expect to be packed in like sardines unless you pay for an exit-row seat.